 She added, “There are three warning signs for patients to look out for; if you use more than one reliever inhaler a months; if you’ve been prescribed one or more courses of oral corticosteroids in the past 12 months or if you are consistently missing work or school because of your asthma – these can all be signs that your asthma may be more severe than you think and you should seek help from your doctor or specialist nurse.”

 More than one in five asthma patients have not had an asthma review in over a year, something which could increase the risk of a fatal asthma attack at a time when people are going abroad for their summer holiday.
 The best idea is to have a check-up for your condition before you leave, preventing any unfortunate surprises after you arrive in your destination.
-Although it isn’t recommended that you rely on your reliever inhaler, it’s a great idea to pack it in with your hand luggage before you depart the UK along with any other inhalers, medication and your asthma travel insurance documents and EHIC card, so you are fully prepared should anything unforeseen and related to your condition occur whilst you are away.
+Although it isn’t recommended that you rely on your reliever inhaler, it’s a great idea to pack it in with your hand luggage before you depart the UK along with any other inhalers, medication and your asthma travel insurance documents, so you are fully prepared should anything unforeseen and related to your condition occur whilst you are away.